home | 18-19th centuries index

 Britain ruled the waves.
 Here is the British warship HMS Victory

-When revolution broke out in France in 1779, many in Britain saw anything that weakened France as good for their country, and there was expectation and then acceptance that France's monarch would be reduced in his powers.
-When France's National Assembly proclaimed the Rights of Man and Citizen in 1779, some in Britain who were looking forward to reforms in their own country were pleased.
+When revolution broke out in France in 1779, many in Britain saw anything that weakened France as good for their country, and there was expectation that France's monarch would be reduced in power.
+When France's National Assembly proclaimed the Rights of Man and Citizen, some in Britain who were looking forward to reforms in their own country were pleased.
 In towns through much of Britain a few people formed what they called the Society for Constitutional Information, and they called one another "citizen."
 And some blue-collar workers formed what they called the London Corresponding Society.
-Members of Parliament in these times were elected by only a small fraction of the population, and these admirers of the revolution in France desired wider representation in parliament.
+Members of Parliament in these times were elected by only a small fraction of the population, and admirers of the revolution in France desired wider representation for Britain's parliament.

 After the French Revolution executed Louis XVI and Britain joined others in a war against France, opposition to the French Revolution grew, and the conservative notion spread that wider representation in parliament meant giving more voice to the irrational mob.
-Prime Minister William Pitt the Younger turned against the pro-French reformers.
+Prime Minister William Pitt the Younger applied war-time hostility toward the Britain's pro-French reformers.
 Spies for the government reported on the activities of reformist groups.
-One of those arrested was the Scottish reformer, Thomas Muir, who was convicted of sedition and sentenced to fourteen years imprisonment.
+One of those arrested was the Scottish reformer Thomas Muir, who was convicted of sedition and sentenced to fourteen years imprisonment.
 Those few who resisted the government by taking up arms were sentenced to death, hanged, drawn and quartered.

 Copyright © 2002 by Frank E. Smitha.
 All rights reserved.